mahdiwf/loan-prediction/README.md

 # Loan Prediction
 This project is modified from Data Science class group project assignment.
 This project will be using classifications machine learning to predict whether a loan will default or not.
-This is an introductory project in data science.
-However, we will use big volume data and y-data profiling for data analysis:
+We will use big volume of data and y-data profiling (earlier version, latest: https://docs.profiling.ydata.ai/latest/) for data analysis:
 1) EDA with y-data profiling
 2) Handling imbalanced data
 3) Compare ensemble methods